feast-dev/feast/docs/reference/online-stores/ikv.md

 ```
 {% endcode %}

-After provision an IKV account/store, you should the required id, passkey and store-name.
+After provisioning an IKV account/store, you should have an account id, passkey and store-name.
 Additionally you must specify a mount-directory - where IKV will pull/update (maintain) a copy of the index for online reads (IKV is an embedded database).
 It can be skipped only if you don't plan to read any data from this container.
 The mount directory path usually points to a location on local/remote disk.

 The full set of configuration options is available in IKVOnlineStoreConfig at `sdk/python/feast/infra/online_stores/contrib/ikv_online_store/ikv.py`